Director's Statement

 I maintain that all of this is something only Independent Film can do - the accepted conventions of studio pictures, classic narratives and even the most adventurous television, simply cannot tolerate such cinematic exploration and persistence of vision.

 This is, in fact, the visual motif of Melville/Marcel all the way through the film (past and present) until the final confrontation and explains why, when Melville first enters the basement, we are straining to see his face - why, in so many of his shots, he is half in darkness - why, in his most tense moments, his face is kept from us (either by composition, framing or lighting).
-At times in total silhouette he becomes a mysterious form with no face at all.
-He has something to hide - he is the keeper of secrets.

 Now, in 1989, Marianne meets him again.
 I keep him away from us.
 She strains to see him clearly just as she strained to hear Dietrich clearly.
 And we, like her, find ourselves straining to get a good look at him.
 The effect is two-fold: it places us firmly in her POV but also draws us deeper into the film - we lean forward, trying to see him, wondering: “Is that really him?”